 But let’s talk about Thompson’s book How to Best Optimize Blog Posts for SEO: 25 Tested Tips Writers Need to Know Now since that’s why we are here.
 I will then give you some tidbits of information on the book I don’t yet have.
-However, I do know enough about the book to spark your interest.
+However, I know enough about the book to peak your interest.
 This is why I linked the book to Amazon, should you make the smart decision to purchase the book today when you buy How to Best Optimize Blog Posts for SEO: 25 Tested Tips Writers Need to Know Now.
 By the way, have I mentioned how funny Rachel is?
 I personally don’t know how she has time to be so funny as she has her hands in everything from authoring, marketing, advocating and more, but I’ll get to all that later.
 You’ll find out for yourself how funny Rachel is when you read How to Best Optimize Blog Posts for SEO: 25 Tested Tips Writers Need to Know Now.
 Rachel’s comical self-shows up at the beginning of her introduction.
 She writes, “When I talk with authors about optimizing their blog posts for SEO (Search Engine Optimization), most look at me as though I’m speaking in tongues.”
 Pretty funny, right?
 Oh for the love of God, please don’t let it be known that you don’t know what speaking in tongues means.
 Google it!